Tamil Brahmin

 Tamil Brahmins are an ethnoreligious community of Tamil-speaking Brahmins, predominantly living in Tamil Nadu, though they number significantly in Andhra Pradesh, Karnataka, Kerala and Telangana in addition to other regions of India.
 They can be broadly divided into two denominations: Iyengars, who are adherents of Sri Vaishnavism, and Iyers, who follow the Srauta and Smarta traditions.

-Although they form a tiny minority within their society, the Ceylonese Tamil Brahmins have been an integral part of the Sri Lankan Tamil community since the foundation of the Jaffna Kingdom by potentially a family of Tamil Brahmins, namely the Aryacakravarti dynasty.
-Their community was mainly strengthened by the more recent settlement of Tamil Brahmins from the Iyer caste in Sri Lanka, mostly from the second half of the 18th century.

 Denominations

 Tamil Brahmins are divided into two major denominations: Iyers, who follow the Smarta tradition, and Iyengars, who adhere to the tradition of Sri Vaishnavism.

 Iyer

 Iyers are Shrauta-Smarta Brahmins, whose members follow the Advaita philosophy propounded by Adi Shankara.
 They are concentrated mainly along the Cauvery Delta districts of Nagapattinam, Thanjavur, Tiruvarur and Tiruchirapalli where they form almost 10% of the total population.
 However the largest population reside in Nagercoil, making up to 13% of the city's population.
 They are also found in significant numbers in Chennai, Coimbatore, Madurai, Thiruchirappalli, Thanjavur, Palakkad, Alappuzha, Kozhikode, Ernakulam, Kannur, and Thiruvananthapuram.

+A minor population of Tamil Brahmins is also found in Sri Lanka, where, although its negligible demography, it formed an influential component of the Sri Lankan Tamil society since the foundation of the Jaffna Kingdom.
+This community, exclusively composed of the Iyer caste, was mainly strengthened by the more recent settlement of migrants from Southern India, mostly from the second half of the 18th century.
+This community should not be confused with the Ceylon's Indian Iyers, settled in the southwestern and central parts of the island in the late 19th and 20th centuries.